brunolopes9/ble_tracking_system/Mac_Adresses/ble_distance_measure-master/README.md

 ## Measure Distance of Bluetooth device using BleuIO
+Tool for testing and measuring RSSI to calculate approximate distance between Beacon and Dongle.

 This script looks for nearby Bluetooth devices and get the distance.
 This script is using BleuIO js library https://www.npmjs.com/package/bleuio

 **Requirments**